 - Compare Forecast’s estimated hours with Harvest’s tracked hours, to help you both plan for the future and see where you’ve been.

 - Run projects more predictably by seeing your project’s health.
 We’ll let you know if your project is going to hit the budget, and if you go over, by how much.
 And if the project is budgeted by total project hours or hours per person, we’ll show you visually in the graph when you plan to hit the budget.

 Below is an example of project health.
-Notice how this project’s tracked time isn’t over budget yet, but based on the scheduled time from Forecast, you can predict that you will be in a few weeks.
-We also let you know how much you’ll exceed the budget so you can better plan your time or make other arrangements.
+Notice how this project’s tracked time isn’t over budget yet, but based on the scheduled time from Forecast, it might go over by the next week.
+We also let you know how much you’ll exceed the budget by so you can better plan your time or make other arrangements.